 RSS Feed: An RSS feed is an automated feed usually requested by a subscriber most times contain a summary of content or the complete text that makes it easier for the subscriber to keep up to date with their websites of interest.
 The feeds are sent either via electronic mail to the email address provided at sign-up or are sent as notification prompts directly to the subscriber’s device.

-SEO: This is a term for Search Engine Optimization it is a term that is used to describe the process of making sure your website more visible in search engines.
+SEO: This is a term for Search Engine Optimization it is a term that is used to describe the process of making sure your website is more visible in search engines.
 It is the process of optimizing your site organically (without necessarily running paid ads) when a keyword relating to your site is searched on search engines.
 This can be done through strategic post creation with the use of relevant tags, categories, and keywords in the posts and headlines that suit search items.
 Search engine optimization helps increase the searchability of your websites in search engines.

 When a keyword relating to your website is searched online, SEO helps increase the chance of your Website appearing on the first pages of search engines.
 SEO is often adopted by website owners to increase the chances of their websites being visible on top pages of search engines.
 Search engine optimization will help you increase the traffic and website visitors to your blog or website.
 To achieve this, you must obey the WordPress standard SEO practices.
 The main goal of every SEO practice is to increase the traffic to your site and to make sure your site rank higher when keywords relating to your website are searched online.
 To make a WordPress website SEO compliant here are some practices to adopt